OctaForge/OF-Engine/INSTALL.md

    a GUI client such as TortoiseGit more convenient than the command line client.

-Unix-like systems (including Linux, the BSDs and Mac OS X)
+Unix-like systems (including Linux and the BSDs)
 ==========================================================

 On these OSes, compilation should be really trivial.
 Instructions assume Linux with .deb packaging system, with little modifications it should work everywhere.

-Currently this includes OS X. At some point, OS X will get its own instructions.

 Supported compilers are GCC (at least 4.2), Clang and possibly others.